FAQs: What’s a red flag law and why is it controversial? - NewsBreak

 WASHINGTON, D.C. ( NewsNation ) — After a string of deadly mass shootings in Buffalo, New York; Laguna Woods, California; Uvalde, Texas, and Tulsa, Oklahoma, there were bipartisan efforts on Capitol Hill last week to discuss possible legislation to help combat violent gun crimes.

-Policy efforts by lawmakers have not been uncommon after mass shooting tragedies, but little movement has been made in Congress in years.Federal judge rules that Oklahoma’s execution protocol is legal
+Policy efforts by lawmakers have not been uncommon after mass shooting tragedies, but little movement has been made in Congress in years.TOP STORIES: US grapples with another round of gun violence

 One of the most talked-about measures in the latest round of Congressional discussions is one that could garner widespread support, even though it is controversial: red flag laws.